-Film and Video Studies (FVS) is an interdisciplinary Bachelor of Arts program with a curriculum drawn from courses in the university's various colleges.
+The Film Program (FILM) is an interdisciplinary Bachelor of Arts program with a curriculum drawn from courses in the university's various colleges.
 The program employs a scholarly, creative and professional approach to the study of both film and television and seeks to help each student discover his or her own vision as an independent critic, artist, and communicator.
 The program provides an education in the history & theory of film, television and digital media art forms and basic learning experiences in film and video production weaving together the scholarly, artistic and professional aspects of the field within the context of a liberal arts education.

 Likewise, there are currently two active minors, and others are in development...
 Stay tuned!

-Admission to the Film & Video Studies program is highly competitive.
-Students need to complete the application form, attach a copy of their CAPS Report and submit the documents to the Department of Communication in Bouillon Hall 232a by the third (3rd) week of each quarter.
-Students are typically notified of their application status by mid-quarter.
+Admission to the Film Program is highly competitive.
+Students need to submit the application form, a 300-word essay, and a copy of their Academic Requirements (AR) report to the Department of Communication office in Bouillon Hall 232A.